Glen Canyon Dam: The need for a dam

 The general consensus among inhabitants of the Colorado River basin and government officials was that a high dam had to be built on the Colorado to control floods and provide carry-over water storage for times of drought.
-Possible locations for this dam were debated for years, and in fact the Bureau of Reclamation's first study for a dam at Glen Canyon was made in 1924, in addition to studies for locations at Black and Boulder Canyons lower on the Colorado, below Grand Canyon.
+Possible locations for this dam were debated for years, and the Bureau of Reclamation's first study for a dam at Glen Canyon was made in 1924, in addition to studies for locations at Black and Boulder Canyons lower on the Colorado, below Grand Canyon.
 These studies found that the lower Colorado sites had stronger foundation rock which might result in less reservoir seepage.
-The Glen Canyon site, furthermore, was so remote that delivering supplies and transporting workers there would be infeasible at the time.
-However, what really killed the first Glen Canyon proposal was the fact that it lies upstream of the Lee's Ferry dividing line, and thus would be considered the Upper Basin's water.
+The Glen Canyon site was so remote that delivering supplies and transporting workers there would be infeasible at the time.
+The first Glen Canyon proposal lay upstream of the Lee's Ferry dividing line, and would be considered the Upper Basin's water.
 With its substantial Congressional clout, California refused to allow the "virtual faucets" of a Colorado River dam "to be built in what amounted to hostile territory."

 With the Glen Canyon site out of the question, the initial need for a reservoir was realized in 1936 with the completion of Hoover Dam in Black Canyon, storing 32 e6acre feet in the mammoth reservoir of Lake Mead.
-However, it was not able to weather the worst floods or droughts, and was filling with sediment at a rate that would render it useless in a few hundred years.
+It was not able to weather the worst floods or droughts, and was filling with sediment at a rate that would render it useless in a few hundred years.
 But most importantly, Hoover only controlled the lower portion of the river.
-The Upper Basin states, whose rivers remained undammed, had no way to ensure they could fulfill their delivery obligation to the Lower Basin state while retaining enough water for their own use.
+The Upper Basin states, whose rivers remained undammed, had no way to ensure they could fulfill their delivery obligation to the Lower Basin states while retaining enough water for their own use.
 Without storage reservoirs of their own, the Upper Basin states risked a "call" on the Colorado River during drought years: they would be forced to use less water in order to keep the river flowing to Lake Mead and California, the state with the most senior water rights.